René Coty: Early life and politics

-René Coty was born in Le Havre and studied at the University of Caen, where he graduated in 1902, receiving degrees in law and philosophy.
+René Coty was born in Le Havre and studied at the University of Caen, where he graduated in 1902 with degrees in law and philosophy.
 He worked as a lawyer in his hometown of Le Havre, specialising in maritime and commercial law.

 He also became involved in politics, as a member of the Radical Party, and in 1907 was elected as a district councillor.
-The following year he was elected to the communal council of Le Havre as a member of the Republican Left group.
+The following year, he was elected to the communal council of Le Havre as a member of the Republican Left group.
 He retained both of these positions until 1919.
 Coty also served as a member of the Conseil Général of Seine-Inférieure from 1913 to 1942, holding the post of vice president from 1932.

 When the First World War broke out, Coty volunteered for the army, joining the 129th Infantry Regiment.
 He fought at the Battle of Verdun.
 He entered the Chamber of Deputies in 1923, succeeding Jules Siegfried as Deputy for Seine-Inférieure.
-However, by this stage of his political career Coty had moved away from the Radical Party, and sat as a member of the Republican Union.
+However, by this stage of his political career, Coty had moved away from the Radical Party and sat as a member of the Republican Union.
 Between 13 and 23 December 1930 he served as Under-secretary of State for the Interior in the government of Théodore Steeg.

 In 1936, Coty was elected to the Senate for Seine-Inférieure.
 He was one of the French parliamentarians who, on 10 July 1940, voted to give extraordinary powers to Philippe Pétain, thereby bringing about the Nazi-backed Vichy government.
 Coty remained relatively inactive during the Second World War, although he was rehabilitated after the war.